 I do offer a number of concessions for students or those on a lower income.
 We will be able to discuss this possibility at our initial session together.

-Session fees are payable by cash or cheque at the end of each weekly session or in advance of sessions.
+Session fees are made payable by cash or cheque at the end of each weekly session or in advance, by bank transfer.

 I am respectful of all difference and diversity including gender, sexual orientation, ethnicity and religious beliefs.

 I understand that beginning counselling and meeting a therapist for the first time can be a daunting experience and you may be unsure as to how you feel and whether therapy is the right approach for you.
 If you do feel uncertain, please feel free to contact me for an informal discussion with any questions or concerns you may have regarding counselling or your circumstance.

 If you choose to contact me via the counselling directory, please add the below email address to your safe senders list to ensure you receive my response:

 Weekdays and evenings